 Manoel Muanis, Ph.D.

-Dr. Manoel Muanis is working in the forests of the Reserva Ecológica de Guapiaçu to study how mammal distribution is affected by reforestation efforts.
+Dr. Manoel Muanis (He, His) is working in the forests of the Reserva Ecológica de Guapiaçu to study how mammal distribution is affected by reforestation efforts.

 What do you enjoy most/what do you find most interesting about your research topic?